Total raised by MuckerLab companies

 Yes.
 Our average MuckerLab portfolio company has typically raised at least $250K to $500K in funding before starting the program, some as much as $1.5MM.
 Since our value add is primarily operational and not merely financial, the more important question for entrepreneurs to answer is whether they believe MuckerLab can help accelerate the growth of their businesses, operating metrics, and fundraising -- thus making the company significantly more valuable after the program

 Yes.
 Many companies accepted into the program have done significant product development work or have launched an early version of their product.
 While you may be well past the prototype stage, we will help you scale your business, raise financing, and anything else we can to help your business succeed.
 In fact, at MuckerLab the significant majority of the program is spent on trying to figure out the linear algebra for achieving product-market fit via continuous experimentation around the right combination of customer segmentation, brand positioning, value proposition, product design, pricing, go-to-market channels, and customer acquisition strategies.

 We accept applications from all over the world.
 But, to participate in the program, you need to come and be a part of our community.
-We ask all companies to spend the majority of the program here in our office in Los Angeles.
+We ask all companies to spend the majority of the program here in our office, either in Los Angeles or Nashville.
+We can accommodate up to 20% of our annual cohort participants to work remote.
 Most founders use some portion of the investment funds to pay for living expenses.

 No, you are free to go wherever you think your company will thrive.
-We are big believers in the ecosystem that’s here in Los Angeles, but you are not obligated to stay.
+We are big believers in the ecosystems where our offices are located, but you are not obligated to stay.